rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.5.1/readme.md

 - 6.5.1.5: If a room is being used at any given time, a 3D model of a human body should be lying on the table.

+- 6.5.1.6: Must be implemented in an higher-level API such as Three.js, WebGL or Babylon.js.

 **Dependencies/References:**

 This functionality has no dependencies, however it will be the base for other features, such has the implementation of